cozygene/glint/docs/source/ewas.rst

-**--reml**
+**--ml**

 Allows to indicate whether rstricted maximum likelihood estimation (REML) or maximum likelihood estimation (ML) should be used.
-The default value is 1 (REML).
-Alternatively, ML can be selected usign the value 0.
+If this flag is supplied than ML is used, otherwise REML is used (default).

 For example::

-	python glint.py --datafile datafile.glint --ewas --lmm --pheno y1 --kinship kinship.txt --reml 0
+	python glint.py --datafile datafile.glint --ewas --lmm --pheno y1 --kinship kinship.txt --ml

 will perform EWAS on the data using LMM with ML estimation.